Bischbrunn

-Bischbrunn is a community with around 1,800 (2013) inhabitants in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Marktheidenfeld.
+Bischbrunn is a municipality with around 1,800 (2013) inhabitants in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Marktheidenfeld.

 Geography

 Location

 Bischbrunn lies in the Main-Spessart district, in the Würzburg Region.
 It is located in the Spessart range of hills.
 The Geiersberg, the highest elevation in the Spessart is located in the municipal territory.

 The community has the following Gemarkungen (traditional rural cadastral areas): Bischbrunn, Bischbrunner Forst, Fürstlich Löwenstein'scher Park, Oberndorf.

 History

 As part of the Prince-Bishopric of Würzburg, Bischbrunn passed with the Reichsdeputationshauptschluss in 1803 to the newly formed Principality of Aschaffenburg, with which it passed in 1814 to the Kingdom of Bavaria.
 In the course of administrative reform in Bavaria, the current community came into being with the Gemeindeedikt ("Municipal Edict") of 1818.

 Demographics

 Within town limits, 1,855 inhabitants were counted in 1970, 1,723 in 1987 and in 2000 1,917.